 - A. Social media can be used for a variety of purposes as a supplement to your existing communication efforts, including: - a.
 Promoting your program, events, sending traffic to your online content, etc. - b.
 Improving brand equity with customers and constituents, developing and maintaining a relationship with your audience and building buzz around your organization. - c.
-Listening: inviting interaction and feedback, answering questions, gauging the interests of your audience. - d.
-Communicating quickly, interactively and responsively with your audience. - B. What to post? - a.
+Listening: inviting interaction and feedback, answering questions, gaging the interests of your audience. - d.
+Communicating quickly, interactively and responsively with your audience.

+B. What to post?

+- a.
 Break exciting news, always linking somewhere for further information. - b.
 Be interactive: Ask a question, give a challenge, invite audience feedback and interact with users one-on-one where appropriate. - c.
 Be diverse in the types of things you share.
 Share photos and videos as well as links. - d.
 On Facebook, avoid posts that are text-only.
 Always try to include a link and/or a photo as well.
 Adding an image to a post can increase engagement by 200 percent. - e.
-Promote events beforehand, use social media for conversation during the event (e.g. hashtags and live-tweeting) and use social media to share event follow up (e.g. video of the event, once posted). - C. When to post?
+Promote events beforehand, use social media for conversation during the event (e.g. hashtags and live-tweeting) and use social media to share event follow up (e.g. video of the event, once posted). - 1.
+Please reference and use the approved annual hashtags for Biola University's official events here.

+C. When to post?